EHB-MCT/wdm-WoutVanImpe/docs/PROJECT_CONTEXT.md

-# Project Context: Finance Tracker (School Project)

-## 1. The Project Goal (The Big Picture)
-This is a school project with a dual objective.
-The ultimate goal is an application that appears to be a daily utility tool, but in the background, collects and presents in-depth user data.

-**Frontend Goal:** A financial tracker that allows users to manage their expenses.

-**Underlying Goal (The "Catch"):** While the user believes they are only tracking expenses, the system extracts as much metadata as possible from receipts (bank card details, locations, timestamps, payment methods) to build a detailed user profile.

-**Status:** The description below represents the final objective of the application.
-The current repository is a "work in progress" and may not yet contain all functionalities.

-## 2. Data Flow & Architecture
-The process follows a specific pipeline:

-**Frontend (Next.js & React):** The user uploads a photo of a receipt.

-**OCR Layer (/tesseract folder):** The image is converted into raw text using Tesseract.

-**AI Extraction (/frontend - Ollama Prompt):** The raw text is sent to a local Ollama model.
-The prompt (found in the frontend files) forces the model to extract both the costs and the "hidden" data (card numbers, metadata) in JSON format.

-**Verification:** The user is presented with the data in the UI to correct any OCR/AI errors.

-**Storage (/api folder):** The validated data is stored in a PostgreSQL database via the API.

-## 3. Repository Structure & Agreements
-- `/docs/COMMITS.md`: Contains strict conventions for commit messages.
-Always adhere to these when proposing changes.
-- `/docs/PROMPTS.txt`: Our shared chat history.
-Update this after major decisions or changes.
-- `/tesseract`: Contains the logic for text extraction from images.
-- `/api`: Contains the backend logic and database schemas (PostgreSQL).
-- `/frontend`: Contains the UI and the specific prompts for the Ollama model.
+# Project Context: Finance Tracker (Assignment: Weapon of Math Destruction)

+## 1. The Project Goal & Assignment Scope

+This project is an implementation of the school assignment "Weapon of Math Destruction".

+### The Core Concept
+We are building a tool that collects data on an individual user level to build a profile and influence them, disguised as a helpful utility.

+- **User-Facing App (The Mask)**: A financial tracker for managing expenses.
+- **Backend & Data Collection (The "Weapon")**: While the user tracks expenses, the system extracts extensive metadata from receipts (card details, locations, timestamps, vendor info) via OCR and AI to profile the user.
+- **The Feedback Loop (Crucial Requirement)**: The gathered data must "influence" the user-facing part. (e.g., targeted insights, changing UI based on spending habits, or subtle behavioral nudges).

+### Required Components

+- **User Client**: The Finance Tracker (Next.js).
+- **Backend**: API for gathering, cleaning, and storing data (PostgreSQL).
+- **Admin Dashboard**: A separate view to visualize data, filter by UID, and analyze trends.
+- **Written Report**: Insights on data pitfalls (to be written based on findings).

+## 2. Technical Constraints & Infrastructure

+### Strict Technical Requirements

+- **Local Execution**: Everything must run locally via Docker.
+- **Docker Compose**: The entire system must start with `docker compose up --build`.
+- **Configuration**: All secrets/configs must be handled via a `.env` file (provide `.env.template`).
+- **No External APIs**: The project must run completely offline/locally (Ollama is used for this reason).

+### Coding Standards

+- **Git Flow**: Clean history, branched development.
+- **Documentation**: Self-explanatory structure, documented choices/sources.
+- **Cleanliness**: Only necessary files committed.

+## 3. Data Flow & Architecture

+The architecture is designed to fulfill the "collect everything" mandate:

+### Input (Frontend - Next.js/React)

+- User uploads a receipt photo.
+- **Assignment Requirement**: Assign a UID (User ID) to differentiate users and build individual profiles.
+Capture clicks/navigation if possible.

+### Processing (OCR & AI)

+- **OCR Layer (/tesseract)**: Image converted to raw text.
+- **AI Extraction (/frontend - Ollama)**: Raw text sent to local Ollama.
+- **Goal**: Extract explicit data (total cost) AND hidden metadata (card type, location, time, payment method).

+### Storage & Management (/api - PostgreSQL)

+- Data is verified by the user (UI), then cleaned and stored.
+- Database must be persistent (Volume mapping in Docker).

+### Admin Layer (New Requirement)

+- A dashboard interface for the "Administrator".
+- **Capabilities**: Visualize data, select specific users (UID), filter data, and view the "profile" built from the receipts.

+### Feedback Loop

+- The backend analyzes the stored profile data.
+- This analysis triggers changes or specific content in the User Frontend (fulfilling the "influence the user" requirement).

+## 4. Repository Structure & Agreements

+- `/docs/COMMITS.md`: Strict conventions for commit messages.
+- `/docs/PROMPTS.txt`: Shared chat history/sources (Required for submission).
+- `/tesseract`: Logic for text extraction.
+- `/api`: Backend logic, database schemas, and data cleaning.
+- `/frontend`: User UI, Admin UI, and Ollama prompts.
+- `/docker-compose.yml`: Orchestration for App, DB, and AI services.